Introduction to Tribal Gaming

 Get Your FREE Guide Revealing…

-The NIGC website has a link to the Bureau of Indian Affairs (BIA) tribal compact database at the U.S. Department of the Interior.
+The NIGC website links to the Bureau of Indian Affairs (BIA) tribal compact database at the U.S. Department of the Interior.
 The searchable database has more than just compacts, however.
-It also provides numerous other related documents by year, state, and tribe.
+It also provides numerous related documents by year, state, and tribe.

 However, I’ve noticed that not all available tribal-state gaming compacts make it to the national BIA database.
 If the compact you are looking for isn’t there, try looking for them online at the state gaming control board.